 How Occupational Therapy Helps

-At Shaping Therapies, Powai, occupational therapy focuses on strengthening the skills required for eye-hand coordination.
+At Shaping Therapies, Powai, Occupational Therapy focuses on strengthening the foundational skills required for eye-hand coordination rather than simply practising writing or catching repeatedly.

 Therapy includes: